 Completeness: Measures whether the model’s output includes all necessary statements to entirely fulfill the prompt.

 Example: A model may state that “The Eiffel Tower is in Paris,” which is factually correct (high Correctness) regardless if it’s related to the user’s prompt.
-However, if the user prompt requested more information about the Eiffel Tower, or especially if the Eiffel Tower is off topic, just this response would be incomplete (low Completeness).
+However, if the user prompt requested more information about the Eiffel Tower, or if the Eiffel Tower is off topic for the user request, the response would be incomplete (low Completeness).

 Addressing Low Correctness Scores